ric-amorim/Interpreter/README.md

 ## Current state of the project

-  Interpreter fully functional but I want to add more data types, because right now the interpreter only has support for integers and booleans data types.
+Interpreter fully functional, but I want to add more data types, because right now the interpreter only has support for integers and Booleans data types. <br />

 ## Description and Acknowledgments